Joe Frank: Early life

-Joe grew up in one of the twin towers of The El Dorado in Central Park West.
-After helping many of his mother's relatives escape Nazis, Meier also housed them in one of The El Dorado's apartments.
-In 1950, Joe and his family moved to Great Neck, Long Island where he attended high school.

 His father (identified as 'Meyer Langerman' in New York City's death records) died of kidney failure on October 8, 1943, when Joe was five years old.

-On April 28, 1945, his mother married Theodore Frank (whom Joe called Freddy in his show, and in the article 'Joe Frank is off the air' in the 'LA Weekly' in 1997) and changed Joe's last name.
+On April 28, 1945, his mother married Theodore Frank (whom Joe called Freddy in his show, and in the article "Joe Frank is Off the Air" in the LA Weekly in 1997) and changed Joe's last name.

 In his twenties, Frank studied at Hofstra University in New York and later at the Iowa Writers' Workshop.
-In 1964, he taught five grades of English at the Sands Point Academy for Gifted Children in Sands Point, NY.
-From 1965 to 1975, Joe taught English and Russian literature and philosophy at the Dalton School in Manhattan and later, while working as a music promoter (1976-1977), became interested in the power of radio.
+In 1964, he taught five grades of English at the Sands Point Academy for Gifted Children in Sands Point, New York.
+Among his students were Gary Lambert, host on Sirius/XM Radio's The Grateful Dead Channel, and novelist/screenwriter Howard A. Rodman.
+From 1965 to 1975, he taught English and Russian literature and philosophy at the Dalton School in Manhattan.
+Later, he worked as a music promoter (1976-77), a job that involved long-distance driving, during which he became absorbed with listening to the car radio.

 NPR, 1978-1984

-In 1977, Frank started volunteering at Pacifica Network station WBAI in New York, performing experimental radio involving monologues, improvisational actors, and live music during late-night, free-form hours.
-In 1978, he moved to Washington, D.C., to serve as a co-anchor for the weekend edition of National Public Radio's All Things Considered, his first paying radio job, which lasted two weeks.
-At the end of each segment, he was given five minutes to create and narrate his creative fictional essays.
+In 1977, Frank began volunteering at Pacifica Network station WBAI in New York, performing experimental radio involving monologues, improvisational actors, and live music during late-night, free-form hours.
+The following year, he moved to Washington, D.C. to serve as a co-anchor for the weekend edition of National Public Radio's All Things Considered, his first paying radio job; the gig lasted two weeks.
+At the end of each segment, Frank was allotted five minutes to narrate one of his creative fictional essays.

-In 1978–1984, Joe performed in, and produced 18 dramas for the "NPR Playhouse," which won several awards.
+During 1978–84, Frank performed in and produced 18 dramas for NPR Playhouse, winning several awards.

 KCRW, 1986–2018

-In 1986, on the invitation of Ruth Hirschman Seymour, the general manager of NPR's Santa Monica, California, affiliate KCRW, Frank moved to Santa Monica, where he wrote, produced, and performed in his own weekly hour-long radio program, "Joe Frank: Work In Progress."
+In 1986, at the invitation of Ruth Hirschman Seymour, the general manager of NPR's Santa Monica, California, affiliate KCRW, Frank moved to Santa Monica, California, where he wrote, produced, and performed in his own weekly hour-long radio program, Joe Frank: Work In Progress.

-While at KCRW, Frank received several accolades.

-Joe Frank continued to work at KCRW until 2002, and his work evolved, as evidenced by the diverse series he produced.
-The first was "Work in Progress," then "In The Dark," followed by "Somewhere out There", and finally "The Other Side."
+Frank continued to work at KCRW until 2002, and his work evolved, as evidenced by the diverse series he produced.
+The first was "Work in Progress," then "In The Dark," followed by "Somewhere out There", and finally "The Other Side".

 Beginning in 2004, Frank began creating full-length shows for subscribers to his web site.

 In 2012, Frank started producing periodic half-hour shows for KCRW's "UnFictional" series.
 He continued to produce all-new shows for the series until months before his death.